yugabyte/yugabyte-db/docs/content/preview/contribute/docs/all-page-elements.md

     weight: 9000
 ---

 This page demonstrates styles and widgets used for the YugabyteDB Documentation site.
+To view the source for the file, click **Contribute** and choose **Edit this page**.

 ## Tab widgets